 The Montana Statewide Plan for Independent Living was collaboratively developed with members of the Montana Statewide Independent Living Council, the Centers for Independent Living, and the Disability Employment and Transitions Division within the Montana Department of Health and Human Services.
-This document provides those involved a framework to provide better developed independent living services, to promote expanded independent living opportunities, and to better integrate independent living services throughout Montana.
+This document provides those involved a framework to provide services, to promote opportunities, and to better integrate independent living services in Montana.